adamcharnock/django-skeleton/docs/skeleton_project_setup.md

-# Getting the Code
+# Skeleton Project Setup

-To get setup with this project do the following:
+To get setup with the skeleton project do the following:

     # Get the code
     $ PRJNAME=exampleprj